 - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
 If possible, please call Customer Service before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away. - Mental health and substance use disorder services.
 Please contact Customer Service for details. - Routine eye exams and routine vision hardware.
 You can get your routine eye exam and hardware from any qualified provider that accepts Medicare.
-Please see the Medical Benefits Chart in Chapter 4 for details. - Embedded routine preventive dental services.
-Please see the Medical Benefits Chart in Chapter 4 for details.
-Also, see Chapter 4, Section 2.2 for information about optional supplemental dental coverage. - Routine hearing exam and hearing aids as long as you use an approved hearing provider.
-Please see the Medical Benefits Chart in Chapter 4 for details. - Contact your PCP for a specialist recommendation for your medical care needs.
+Please see the Medical Benefits Chart in Chapter 4 for details. - Routine hearing exam and hearing aids as long as you use an approved hearing provider.
+Please see the Medical Benefits Chart in Chapter 4 for details. - Routine alternative care services.
+Please contact Customer Service for details.